pierrepo/autoclassweb/README.md

 $ make docker-run
 ```

-Autoclassweb is then available at <http://127.0.0.1:5000>
+AutoClassWeb is then available at <http://127.0.0.1:5000>

 Clean unused images:
 ```bash
 $ make docker-clean
 ```

-A Docker image of [autoclassweb](https://hub.docker.com/r/biocontainers/autoclassweb) is also available in the [Biocontainers](https://biocontainers.pro/) docker repo.
+A Docker image of [AutoClassWeb](https://hub.docker.com/r/biocontainers/autoclassweb) is also available in the [Biocontainers](https://biocontainers.pro/) docker repository.